SmittoBot/bootcamp-notes/python-django.md

 ```
 conda create --name myDjangoEnv python=3.5
 ```
-* Can activate/deactivate environment with `de/activate MyDjangoEnv`
+* Can activate/deactivate environment with `source de/activate MyDjangoEnv`
 * Can list all environments on your computer with
 ```
 conda info --envs